-Initialization of a management partition, deletion of node information cannot be performed when the sfcfrmd demon has started.

-- Node information used by a file system cannot be deleted.
-Please delete the file system configuration information related the node in a management partition by sfcadm(1M). - If you are adding node information while the sfcfrmd daemon is started, do not start or stop a cluster configuration node until the node addition process is completed. - If you are adding node information while the sfcfrmd daemon is started and a cluster configuration node goes down during the addition process, an error message indicating that the node information is already registered may be displayed.
+- Initialization of a management partition, addition and deletion of node information cannot be performed when the sfcfrmd demon has started. - Node information used by a file system cannot be deleted.
+Please delete the file system configuration information related the node in a management partition by sfcadm(1M).

-F.2.28 sfcstat(1M) Reports statistics on the GFS Shared File System sfcstat [-abcdefghijklmnopqrstA] [interval [count]] [mount_point ...]
+F.2.28 sfcstat(1M) Reports statistics on the GFS Shared File System sfcstat [ -abcdefghijklmnopqrstA ] [ interval [ count ] ] [ mount\point ... ]